Meeting Time: December 12, 2023 at 11:30am PST

 • Default_avatar

-Scott Forman 10 months ago
+Scott Forman about 1 year ago

 Very much in favor of anything that will help stem the epidemic of dangerous and reckless driving, and the resulting carnage.
 This proposal doesn't go far enough, but it's better than nothing.
 I support it.